greenhats-gmbh/flc/README.md

 # flare.io Credential Browser Client
-This tool is able to make requests to the api.flare.io API, specifically to the /firework/v2/leaks/.../credentials endpoint, to query for leaked credentials directly from the command line.
+This tool is able to make requests to the api.flare.io API, specifically to the leaksdb endpoint, to query for leaked credentials directly from the command line.
+Docs can be found on: https://api.docs.flare.io/api-reference/leaksdb/endpoints/get-credentials

 ## Installation
 Just check out the releases for the precompiled binaries or build it from source (no external shards needed).